Family celebrating Christmas together with Santa hats, sharing a meal near the holiday tree, symbolizing connection and support during recovery.

 Similarly, if your loved one is addicted, his or her behavior may leave you feeling neglected or angry.
 You may face financial difficulties, legal consequences, verbal and/or sexual abuse, or homelessness as a result of the substance abuse.
 While trying to cope with it all, you may deny that the problem exists or withdraw from friends and family to avoid questions and comments about your loved one’s behavior.

-No matter what your situation is this holiday season, you should know that you don’t have to face it alone.
-Dealing with substance abuse and addiction in the family can be extremely isolating and although it’s tempting to withdrawal from friends and loved ones due to embarrassment or fear of what they might think, choosing to open up to a trusted friend, family member, or counselor can help you solve your problems and relieve some of the stress that’s keeping you from relaxing this holiday season.
+No matter what your situation is this holiday season, you don’t have to face it alone.
+Dealing with substance abuse and addiction in the family can be extremely isolating and although it’s tempting to withdrawal from friends, embarrassment or fear of what they might think, choosing to open up to a trusted friend, family member, or counselor can help you solve your problems and relieve some of the stress that’s keeping you from relaxing this holiday season.

 Alcohol and the Holidays